-Autumn, or as I prefer to call it “an Indian Summer”, is the most spectacular time for taking a walk (with a dog if you are lucky enough to have one) to savour the fabulous colours, the inevitable smell of wood smoke and the crackle of fallen leaves under foot.
+Autumn, or as I prefer to call it “an Indian Summer”, is the most spectacular time for taking a walk to savour the fabulous colours, the inevitable smell of wood smoke and the crackle of fallen leaves under foot.
 We are taking bookings at Coachmans Cottage for September and October, check availability for Wiltshire Autumn Walks

 Wiltshire has around 8,200 paths and almost half the county designated an Area of Outstanding Natural Beauty, the walks offer peaceful, glorious countryside and will show you rural England at its very best.
 There is something for everyone, from the long distance treks to afternoon strolls.

 Here are a few of my favourites that are within easy striking distance of Steeple Ashton.

 This beautiful National Trust village is one of Wiltshire’s real gems.
 With houses dating from the 13th century, a majestic abbey and winding streets to explore, you will certainly want to set aside some extra time to explore.
 The abbey became the home of William Fox Talbot, pioneer of photography, and a museum commemorating his work is situated outside the abbey gates.
 Download this walk

 More Wiltshire Autumn Walks

 6 km/ 3.75 miles 1 – 2 hours Moderate